-Mission: Establishment of the Nikola Tesla Science & Technology Center and Museum
+Mission: Establishment of the Tesla Science Center at Wardenclyffe

 Friends of Science East, Inc. was born on February 14, 1996.
 At that time, the official New York State approvals were filed making Friends of Science East, Inc. a not-for-profit corporation in the state.
 Federal tax exempt status was also obtained as of this date.
 The genesis of this event occurred approximately one year earlier.